Is it ever right to keep something that doesn't belong to you?

 Sample Tweet: Check out the cover of LIZZIE AND THE LOST BABY by @BlackfordBooks & win an ARC!

-Don't forget to link to this page in your tweet.
+If you write your own Tweet instead of using the widget below, don't forget to link to this page.
 (Tip: The URL for this page is long so shrink it with Ow.ly or some other magical shrinking tool.)

 Please share this information far and wide.
 (Yes I know - that reduces your chances of winning, but you're a good sport, right).